SeaSat (also called SeaSat-A or SeaSat-1)

 - Initially by experiment teams funded by user agencies

-- After end of mission by the SeaSat Data Utilization Project.
+- After the end of the mission by the SeaSat Data Utilization Project.

 1974, Q1, Q2, Q3, Q4

 NOAA's John Apel and NASA/JPL's Alden Loomis invite colleagues to come together under a NASA-sanctioned group ultimately identified as the SeaSat UWG (User Working Group).
 Users begin to attend quarterly meetings held at NASA Headquarters.
 Meetings typically draw up to 50 participants from many organizations with ocean and arctic interests and ideas about how to proceed.

 JPL's Walt McCandless is asked to lead the program effort and moves to NASA Headquarters to become SeaSat Program Manager as part of the Frank Williams Organization.
 Initial efforts are directed at working with the UWG to further refine the program plan and to begin to identify industry participants interested in developing the radar/microwave sensors and the satellite and ground systems required for SeaSat.
 The SeaSat UWG expands to include Ocean Industry Users and begins to entertain international participation in the form of systems contribution and scientific experiments.

 JPL is selected as the NASA Lead Center for SeaSat and invites the industry to provide Phase B Systems Design Concepts and associated Cost and Schedule estimates.
 Five contractors respond: General Electric Space Systems in Valley Forge, PA; Lockheed Missiles and Space Corporation in Sunnyvale, CA; Rockwell Space Systems in Seal Beach, CA; RCA Space Systems in Princeton NJ; and TRW in Redondo Beach, CA.